-Gerald S. (Jerry) Clay is a 40-year construction industry legal veteran.
-A founding partner of the law firm, his professional focus in on the continuing needs of developers, design professional, contractors, subcontractors, engineers, material suppliers and sureties – both large and small.
+Beyond partnering facilitation, Mr. Clay addresses the continuing needs of developers, design professionals, contractors, subcontractors, engineers, material suppliers and sureties – both large and small.

-Co-author of the popular “Before You Sue” introduction to mediation, he has also published may learned articles and books on construction law and alternative dispute resolution.
-Today, he is recognized pioneer in ADR application to construction and business.
+Co-author of the popular book “Before You Sue” introduction to mediation, he has also published many learned articles and books on mediation, arbitration, and partnering facilitation.
+Today, he is a recognized pioneer in applying alternative dispute resolution and prevention to construction and business.

 Mr. Clay is a popular and frequent lecturer on the topics of mediation and construction law.

 Dispute Prevention & Resolution, Inc.

 General Contractors Association of Hawaii